 Did you know that Australia has well over 10,000 beaches and it would take you over 27 years to see them all, but if you were to just visit the longest beaches then that time would be cut down to just a few months!

-Most of the materials the beach may contain, travel over super long distances, water and waves can carry the broken down elements for thousands of kilometres.
-It does this when the tide changes and comes in, after this it then washes the ocean sediments around.
+Most of the materials the beach may contain travel over super long distances, water and waves can carry the broken down elements for thousands of kilometres.
+It does this when the tide changes and comes in, after this, it then wash the ocean sediments around.

 What does this beach sediment contain?
 There are so many elements that make up a beach here is a list of the most common elements.

 As you might guess tides are the main way beaches are formed due to the waves and currents, as they move around the debris and sediments from one beach to another.

 Every day these beaches are forever changing.
 Altering weather and tides are bringing floods of new materials while removing other beach particles away.

 - Volcanic rock (Black)

 - Coral (Pink)